Raulinho-A/biomechanical-analyzer/README.md

 ├── LICENSE            <- License of the project
 ├── HISTORY.md         <- The HISTORY changes track
 ├── README.md          <- The top-level README for developers using this project.
+|
+├── .gitignore
+├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+│                         generated with `pip freeze > requirements.txt`
+├── Dockerfile
+├── main.py            <- Main script for running the processing pipeline
+|
 ├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
 ├── models/            <- Trained and serialized models, model predictions, or model summaries │   ├── trained/       <- Final machine learning models ready for inference (e.g., .pkl, .joblib) │   ├── checkpoints/   <- Intermediate model weights saved during training (e.g., for resuming) │   └── mediapipe/     <- Pretrained task models used by MediaPipe (e.g., pose_landmarker.task) │
 ├── notebooks          <- Jupyter notebooks for exploration, training, and evaluation │                         Naming: <order>-<initials>-<description>.ipynb, e.g. 1.0-lea-exploration.ipynb
 │
 │
 ├── references         <- Background material and references.